Reading Time: est. 17 minutes

 Here’s a distinction most Type 9 career articles skip entirely.

 Not sure which wing is yours yet?
-Read through both columns— one will feel more like you, more of the time.
+Read through both columns.
+One will feel more like you, more of the time.

 | 9w1 (The Dreamer) | 9w8 (The Referee) | |